Last updated on September 13th, 2018 at 08:55 am

 You should try to convince the hiring committee that you always focus on yourself.
 If something does not work as planned in the lesson, you will try to improve the way you teach, you will change the teaching method, and you will collect the feedback from the students, trying to find the culprit, and to explain the lesson in the best possible way.

-Q7: What are your expectations for the students?
+Q7: What do you expect from your students?

 Good teacher does not expect much from their students.
 They expect a lot–but from themselves.
 You can say that you expect a good level of discipline, and engagement, but you should stress that you understand it depends mostly on you, on the quality of your lessons, and whether you can awaken the interest of your students.